Last updated on February 17th, 2026

 AREA15

-AREA15, the new immersive entertainment, event and art complex, is a must-see unique holiday experience during Christmas in Vegas.
-If you’re just as obsessed with Christmas as Jack Skellington, you must visit AREA15 this holiday season for an immersive viewing experience of Tim Burton’s The Nightmare Before Christmas.
+AREA15 this holiday season offers an immersive viewing experience of Tim Burton’s The Nightmare Before Christmas.
 Through December 25, guests can experience a 3D projection-mapped screening of the cult holiday classic surrounded by Halloween Town.
-Each adult ticket includes a specialty cocktail inspired by a memorable scene from the movie.

 In addition to this unique experience, guests can also take snapshots by AREA15’s majestic, 30-foot-tall Christmas tree.